logo

 27 Feb 2020

 Being afraid of flying is quite possibly one of the most common fears many people have these days.
-It's right up there with being scared of spiders or afraid of water or the dark.
-The fact is, there are many fears in life to be had, and there is certainly no shame in being scared or anxious about different things.
+It's right up there with being scared of spiders, afraid of water, or fearful of the dark.
+The fact is, there are many fears in life, and there is certainly no shame in feeling scared or anxious about different things.

 [ADVERTISEMENT]

-The airport has its very own "Wag Brigade," consisting of 22 adorable dogs (and one precious therapy pig called LiLou).
-The group is part of a program started by the airport along with the San Francisco Society for the Prevention of Cruelty to Animals, and they are on-hand to assist passengers who may be feeling stressed or afraid before, or during their travels.
+The airport has its very own "Wag Brigade," consisting of 22 adorable dogs and one precious therapy pig called LiLou.
+The group is part of a program started by the airport in collaboration with the San Francisco Society for the Prevention of Cruelty to Animals, and they are on hand to assist passengers who may be feeling stressed or afraid before or during their travels.

-Scroll down to learn more about the incredible team!
+Scroll down to learn more about this incredible team!

 The "Wag Brigade" program began in 2013 and has been a hit with passengers ever since.